Debt Collection for Small Businesses

-Don’t call a client every day to inquire about the debt they owe.
-This might come off as harassment.
-Try contacting them every 7 days or so, whether it’s by email or phone.
+Be careful not to call a customer every day about the money they owe you.
+This might come off as harassment and is an all too real complaint these days.
+Try contacting them every few days or so, whether it’s by email or phone.
 A phone call is probably better because it allows for direct real-time communication.

 When it gets to the point where the client hasn’t made any attempt to make any form of payment over a period of a month or two, then you can proceed to a more drastic step beyond merely contacting them.
 You can either hire a Professional Small Business Debt Collection Agency to pursue the debt on your company’s behalf or if appropriate, consider hiring a Lawyer to begin costly legal proceedings.

 At Frontline Collections, we provide a FREE pre-action analysis and measure the debtor’s ability to pay.
 You would be amazed how many people claim they cannot afford to pay their debts yet still manage a two weeks all-inclusive holiday every year and a life of considerable luxury.